-Persons violating this rule shall be removed by the bailiff or security officer and may be brought before the trial judge for appropriate action.
+Persons violating this rule shall be removed by the bailiff or security officer and may be brought before a the Trial Judge or Magistrate for appropriate action.

-2.03 USE OF ELECTRONIC AND OTHER DEVICES
+1.05 - USE OF ELECTRONIC AND OTHER DEVICES

-Except as permitted in Local Rule 9, all electronic, photographic or video graphic devices (including cell phones) will be secured in a lockable pouch at the security stations on the first floor of the courthouse.
+Except as otherwise permitted in these rulesLocal Rule 9, all electronic, photographic or videographic devices (including cell phones) will be secured in a lockable pouch at the security stations on the first floor of the courthouse.
 The owner of the device is encouraged to not bring the device to the courthouse.
 Courthouse security will secure in a lockable pouch all devices upon entry into the courthouse and the pouches will be returned to security when the person leaves the courthouse.

-The Court will not be responsible for any loss, theft, or damage to the device.
-Courthouse employees, attorneys, public officials, jurors, and others specifically authorized by the Court are exempt from this rule.
+The court will not be responsible for any loss, theft, or damage to the device.
+Courthouse employees, attorneys, public officials, jurors, and others specifically authorized by the court are exempt from this rule.